Tuesday July 7, 2015

 Gross domestic product (GDP) is a basic measure of a country’s economic performance, and is the market value of all final goods and services made within the borders of a country in a year.

-The price-to-earnings (P/E) multiple, also known as the P/E ratio, is the price of a stock divided by its earnings per share.
+The price-to-earnings (P/E) ratio is the price of a stock divided by its earnings per share.

 Valuation is the process of determining the current worth of an asset or company.